giovcandido/sedona/README.md

 ## About

-- Best YouTube to MP3 Converter with 256kbps high quality audio!
-- Free and unlimited conversions and downloads!
-- Support YouTube Video, YouTube Playlist and a text file with many links as you wish!
-- Most platforms supported including Windows, Mac and Linux!
+Sedona is cli tool that makes it easy to download YouTube videos and playlists and have them converted to mp3 format with 256kbps.
+You can use it directly with a video or playlist URL or you can create a text file with as many URLs as you want and have Sedona process it.

+Our tool is the best YouTube to MP3 Converter.
+You get free and unlimited downloads with high quality audio.
+Not only you can use it as much as you want, but you can also use it wherever you want: Sedona is cross-plataform and supports many operating system, such as Windows, Mac and Linux!

 It's been made with Python 3.8 and tested on Linux and Windows 10.